argosatcore/Deb_Dots/README.md

 ## Bootstrap

 The script assumes you are on a Debian Stable or Debian Sid system and has not been tested on other distributions.
 Depending on your distribution, the packages listed in the script may not be available or have a different name.
-If the latter is the case, modify the script accordingly, otherwise, it **will** fail.
+If this is the case, modify the script accordingly, otherwise, it **will** fail.

 1. Use `wget` to download and run the bootstrapping script called `debstrap.sh`, which is located inside the `Debstrap` directory within this repository.